WU-BIMAC/MicroMetaApp.github.io/README.md

-**_Micro Meta App_ is an open, easy to use, and powerful software platform for the capture and management of Microscopy metadata on the basis of the 4DN-BINA extension of the OME data model.**
+**_Micro Meta App_ is an open, easy to use, and powerful software platform to capture and manage Microscopy metadata on the basis of the [4DN-BINA extension](https://arxiv.org/abs/1910.11370) of the [OME data model](https://docs.openmicroscopy.org/ome-model/6.1.1/developers/model-overview.html).**

 ----